-The date of construction is still under review.
+The date of construction of the three sections is uncertain.
 The main part of the house may have been constructed in 1723 by Major Ammi Ruhami Wise, who was the son of Rev. John Wise.
 It became the residence of Dr. Samuel Rogers.
 The house was sold to Asa Brown who moved it to the current location on County Road in 1837 so that the Old South Church could be built facing the Green.
 (The South Parish church burned in 1977.)

 The Rogers and Brown House is currently a bed and breakfast owned by Frank Wiedenmann and historic artist Johanne Cassia.
 Thomas Franklin Waters writes more about the history of this house in his book, “Ipswich in the Massachusetts Bay Colony.”
 (Read an amusing story at the end of this page about when the house was a school for young ladies.)

-The first known owner of this property was William Goodhue, who owned also owned property west of town and may have built the original Goodhue house on Topsfield Road, although the current house is believed to date to the mid 18th-Century.
-Goodhue conveyed his house to Nathaniel Rust in 1665.
+The first known owner of this property was William Goodhue, who conveyed his house to Nathaniel Rust in 1665.
 Rust was a glover whose tanning establishment stood on the present site of this house.

 Nathaniel Rust “the glover” took the Ipswich freeman’s oath on May 27, 1674.
 He was appointed quartermaster in the expedition to Canada on June 19, 1690 and was representative to the legislature in 1690 and 1691.
 His father Nathaniel Rust Sen. of Ipswich, also was a glover and died intestate.
 His sons-in-law Capt.
 Daniel Ringe and Mr. Thomas Norton were appointed administrators of his estate in December, 1713.